 Welcome from the Director

-We are excited to be continuing grain legume research aligned with Feed the Future research objectives and goals and look forward to seeing the scientific advances supported by our program contribute to improving the lives of the world’s poor.
+We are excited to be engaged in grain legume research aligned with Feed the Future and the bipartisan Congressional investments in the 2016 Global Food Security Act.
+With the new direction and funding, we look forward to supporting our partners to achieve scientific advances that contribute to improving the lives of men, women and children in the developing world.

-Feed the Future Innovation Lab for Collaborative Research on Grain Legumes
+Feed the Future Innovation Lab for Legume Systems Research